the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <image-gallery folder="/guides/singapore/" prefix="asm1" :num-images="4"/>

 Also called "the welcoming hand of Singapore," It reminds me of modernist architecture in Brazil, especially Niemeyer's, in Brasilia.
-I was, quite surprised to learn this was not a white concrete building but a complex structure clad in double-curved fiber-reinforced polymer panels.
+I was quite surprised to learn this was not a white concrete building but a complex structure clad in double-curved fiber-reinforced polymer panels.
 This gives it a seamless appearance and makes it much more performative than Niemeyer's concrete sculpt... ops, buildings.

 <image-gallery folder="/guides/singapore/" prefix="asm2" :num-images="4"/>